rtfb/rtfblog/README.md

 in [Go](http://golang.org).
 Its primary purpose is to serve my own needs, but I was writing it with making it available to others in mind.

-This is my first sizeable piece of Go code, so I'm a [baby gopher](http://www.babygopher.org/):
+When I started it, this was my first sizeable piece of Go code (you can certainly tell that if you look at early commits!), so I was a [baby gopher](http://www.babygopher.org/):

 [![baby-gopher][baby-gopher-image]](http://www.babygopher.org)